This section provides an example of creating a helloworld module based on module template and an adaptation of the hello-world Helm-chart.

 rm -rf images/*

-mkdir images/hello-world-module
+mkdir images/helloworld

-echo "FROM quay.io/giantswarm/helloworld:0.2.0" > images/hello-world-module/Dockerfile
+echo "FROM quay.io/giantswarm/helloworld:0.2.0" > images/helloworld/Dockerfile

 9. Replace the image in the Deployment manifest with the Deckhouse Kubernetes Platform library helper.
 This will allow you to use the current content-based image tag.

-sed -Ei 's/image\:(.*)/image: {{ include "helm_lib_module_image" (list . "helloWorldModule") }}/g' templates/deployment.yaml
+sed -Ei 's/image\:(.*)/image: {{ include "helm_lib_module_image" (list . "helloworld") }}/g' templates/deployment.yaml

 10. Delete module hooks, CRDs, and temporary files.